Brain2life/aws-exams-preparation-guide/README.md

 ![](https://i.imgur.com/h0clQzw.png)

 Welcome to the AWS Certifications Preparation Repository!
-This repository is dedicated to sharing my personal journey of passing various AWS certifications, providing valuable tips, learning materials, and a comprehensive guide to help you succeed in your own AWS certification journey.
+This repository is based on my personal experience of passing various AWS certifications, providing valuable tips, learning materials, and a comprehensive guide to help you succeed in your own AWS certification journey.

-Happy learning and best of luck on your AWS certification journey!
+Happy learning and best of luck on your AWS certification journey! 🚀

 ## Repository Structure